-For data completeness, Mid-State Health Network's vendor, CEI, validated BH-TEDS data based on the State's requirements.
 The PIHP submitted validated and clean BH-TEDS files to the State based on the State's requirements.
 After submission, the PIHP received a 5874D-detailed response file, which included explanations for any file rejections that occurred.
-These response files were processed and loaded into the PIHP's data warehouse.
-Once loaded, the response files were separated according to CMHSP and uploaded to each CMHSP's EHR system for review and correction.
-Each CMHSP had the ability to log in to the warehouse and obtain its corresponding response file.
+These response files were processed and loaded into the PIHP's REMI system.
+Once loaded, the response files were separated according to CMHSP and distributed to each CMHSP for review and correction.
+Each CMHSP had the ability to log into REMI and obtain its corresponding response file.